Khan/OpenResponses/Readme.md

 Warning: these are early scratches, very unlikely useful outside our group.

-To get a local server going:
+To get a local server going, first copy `env-config.sample.js` to `env-config.js` and fill in the keys.
+Then:

 ```
 yarn install